dapperdivers/chelonian-access/.github/SECURITY.md

 ## Supported Versions

-The following versions of the Nissan Hardbody RFID project are currently being supported with security updates:
+The following versions of the Chelonian Access project are currently being supported with security updates:

 | Version | Supported          |
 | ------- | ------------------ |